kylrth/kylrth.github.io/content/post/truth-of-the-church.md

   - surprise at previously unknown details of church history, doctrine, or policy, along with their implications for the truth claims of the church
   - doubt of the viability of faith as a way to arrive at truth
   - any discomfort with teachings, practices, or culture of the church
+- [ ] include this thought I had: "If you are mistaken in your perception of the Spirit's promptings, it's your fault and you need to improve.
+This leaves no room for you to construct a test to determine whether the Spirit actually makes sense at all as an external influence."

 ## Deutero-Isaiah (and other inclusions of KJV text)